dunnlab/animal_tree_root/manuscript/manuscript.md

 Dunn *et al.* \[2\] added Expressed Sequence Tag (EST) data for 29 animals.
 It was the first phylogenomic analysis that included ctenophores, and therefore that could test the relationships of both Ctenophora and Porifera to the rest of animals.
-It was the first phylogenetic analysis to recover Ctenophora as the sister group to all other animals.
+It was also the first phylogenetic analysis to recover Ctenophora as the sister group to all other animals.

 The data matrix was constructed using a semi-automated approach.
-Genes were translated into proteins, promiscuous domains were masked, all gene sequences from all species were compared to each other with blastp, genes were clustered based on this similarity with TribeMCL \[9\], and these clusters were filtered to remove those with poor taxon sampling and high rates of lineage-specific duplications.
+Genes were translated into proteins, promiscuous domains were masked, all gene sequences from all species were compared to each other with blastp, genes were clustered based on this similarity with TribeMCL \[11\], and these clusters were filtered to remove those with poor taxon sampling and high rates of lineage-specific duplications.
 Gene trees were then constructed, and in clades of sequences all from the same species all